LucDuponcheelAtGitHub/timeHybrids/README.md

 ### Category Theory

-I think of *category theory* as a *generic theory of mathematics*, a *theory consisting of specifications of theories of mathematics*, a *framework theory of theories of mathematics* or *template theory of theories of mathematics*, where *theories of mathematics fit into as implementations*.
+I think of *category theory* as a *generic theory of mathematics*, a *theory consisting of a specification of theories of mathematics*, a *framework theory of theories of mathematics* or *template theory of theories of mathematics*.

 Of course, a far as the book is concerned, the *theories of mathematics* involved are theories that are relevant for modeling reality.